GAGGIUINO/gaggiuino.github.io/docs/gc/gaggia-classic.md

 ![PXL_20210527_181116200 1](https://user-images.githubusercontent.com/109426580/190677178-fb9fdefc-731c-4a09-87b7-a5bfdf37f50b.png ':size=500')

-6. Prepare 2 cables you'll use to connect the cables disconnected from the bottom thermostat to ports 1 and 2 of the SSR relay.
+6. Prepare 2 cables you'll use to connect the cables disconnected from the bottom thermostat to ports 1 and 2 of the SSR.
 Use the red cable for that.
 They shouldn't be too long, about 10cm will suffice.
-One end should be crimped with a male spade connector and the loose end screwed to the relay.
-After this, attach the relay to the machine case itself with an M4 screw and nut, though smaller will work.
+One end should be crimped with a male spade connector and the loose end screwed to the SSR.
+After this, attach the SSR to the machine case itself with an M4 screw and nut, though smaller will work.
 Be sure to apply some thermal paste to the SSR backplate that will make contact with the metal case of the machine, not critical in any way of form but will provide better heat transfer if ever the needs is there.

 ![PXL_20210527_184425223_c](https://user-images.githubusercontent.com/109426580/190677929-aef4ced7-c3d8-4a1f-bf3e-c5d0e2af5a7c.jpg ':size=500')